Step-by-Step Guide: Bleeding and Refilling Shocks

 5. Press “OK” to start.

-After you have launched your suspension vacuum bleed machine for the first time, it’s time to configure it.
-You will see all the settings options on the LCD screen on a shock bleed pump and manage them using the main control button.
+After you have launched your professional fluid maintenance equipment for the first time, it’s time to configure it.
+You will see all the settings options on the LCD screen on the unit and manage them using the main control button.

 Continue with the steps below: